thoughtbot/ruby-science/book/solutions/inject_dependencies.md

 ` app/models/survey.rb@256a9c92:10,14

-For more explanation of using decorators, as well as step-by-step instructions for how to introduce them, see the chapter on [Extract Decorator](#extract-decorator).
+For more explanation of using decorators, as well as step-by-step instructions for how to introduce them, see the [Extract Decorator](#extract-decorator) chapter.

 ### Drawbacks

-Injecting dependencies in our example made each class - `SummariesController`, `Survey`, `Question`, and `UnansweredQuestionHider` - easier to understand as a unit.
-However, it's now difficult to understand why kind of summaries will be produced just by looking at `Survey` or `Question`.
-You need to follow the stack up to `SummariesController` to understand the dependencies, and then look at each class to understand how they're used.
+Injecting dependencies in our example made each class—`SummariesController`, `Survey`, `Question` and `UnansweredQuestionHider`—easier to understand as a unit.
+However, it's now difficult to understand what kind of summaries will be produced just by looking at `Survey` or `Question`.
+You need to follow the stack up to `SummariesController` to understand the dependencies and then look at each class to understand how they're used.

 In this case, we believe that using dependency injection resulted in an overall